 “Because I think the Filipino is worth crying for”.
 David Briscoe, February 25, 1986

-I smiled and caressed my belly assuring my unborn baby that she will now be born in a democracy.
-As a new mother, I desired nothing else but peace, not the turmoil that was about to explode with the cheating of the elections done under a dictatorial regime.
-Fighting the dictatorship was a struggle that I fought for as a student in the state university.
+I smiled and caressed my belly, assuring my unborn baby that she will now be born in a democracy.
+As a new mother, I desired nothing else but peace, not the turmoil that was about to explode with the election cheating done under a dictatorial regime.
+Fighting the dictatorship was a struggle I fought for as a student in the state university.

 Ang sarap maging Filipino.

-I agree that despite the people’s victory at EDSA 32 years ago, the Philippines remain beset by serious social problems.
-The mere changing of presidents – from Marcos to Aquino – was not enough to change the rotten system.
-We should not rely solely on our leaders to achieve change
+I agree that despite the people’s victory at EDSA 34 years ago, the Philippines remain beset by serious social problems.
+The mere changing of presidents – from Marcos to Aquino to Duterte–were not enough to change the rotten system.
+We should not rely solely on our leaders to achieve change.

-Take time to listen to your children .
-Discuss the issues and and their future,
+Listen to your children.
+Discuss the issues and their future,

 Mommy power is in our hands.

-Yesterday marked my blog’s 12 th anniversary and this blog transcended beyond just a grief advocacy blog.
+Yesterday marked my blog’s 14th anniversary and this blog transcended beyond just a grief advocacy blog.
 The domain name, aboutmyrecovery.com not only speaks about my personal recovery.

 My blog aboutmyrecovery.com now encompasses the recovery of our country and the struggles to achieve it.
 It is now about a mom trying to make a difference for the future of my children and the future of my country.

-It is my hope that the current generation continue to uphold the lessons of “people power” and continue the struggle for national freedom and democracy.
+I hope that the current generation continues to uphold the lessons of “people power” and continue the struggle for national freedom and democracy.
 We should continue to intensify our collective struggle because we cannot rely on government or any politician to achieve radical, thoroughgoing change.

 “Be the change that you wish to see in the world.”

-(this is an update to my post originally written eight years ago)
+(this is an update to my post originally written ten years ago)